remidinishanth/distributed_systems/README.md

 #### Inheritance
 Inheritance, the concept that we can reuse features or behaviors of a class by inheriting from it.

+You avoid duplicate code.
+You define a common protocol for a group of classes.

 You get a lot of OO mileage by designing with inheritance.
 You can get rid of duplicate code by abstracting out the behavior common to a group of classes, and sticking that code in a superclass.
 That way, when you need to modify it, you have only one place to update